Greek Yogurt on Keto: Is It Keto-Friendly At All?

 • Net carbohydrates: 6 grams

 While the plain 5% Fage Greek Yogurt fits into a keto diet, the 0% version does not.
 Please keep that in mind since a lot of sites recommend it as keto-friendly.
-However, it’s going to spike insulin such as low-fat milk does.
+However, it’s going to spike insulin as low-fat milk does.

 Chobani Greek Yogurt